vwal/awscli-mfa/README.md

 * **mfastatus.sh** - Displays the currently active MFA sessions and their remaining activity period.
 Also indicates expired persistent (or in-environment) profiles with "EXPIRED" status.

-* **source-to-clear-AWS-envvars.sh** - A simple sourceable script that removes any AWS secrets/settings that may have been set in the local environment by the `awscli-mfa.sh` script.
-Source it, like so: `source ./source-to-clear-AWS-envvars.sh`, or set an alias, like so: `alias clearaws='source ~/awscli-mfa/source-to-clear-AWS-envvars.sh'`
+* **source-this-to-clear-AWS-envvars.sh** - A simple sourceable script that removes any AWS secrets/settings that may have been set in the local environment by the `awscli-mfa.sh` script.
+Source it, like so: `source ./source-this-to-clear-AWS-envvars.sh`, or set an alias, like so: `alias clearaws='source ~/awscli-mfa/source-this-to-clear-AWS-envvars.sh'`

 * **example-MFA-enforcement-policy.txt** - An example IAM policy to enforce an active MFA session to allow `aws cli` command execution.
 This policy has been carefully crafted to work with the above scripts, and it has been inspired by (but improved from) the example policies provided by [AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_users-self-manage-mfa-and-creds.html) and [Trek10](https://www.trek10.com/blog/improving-the-aws-force-mfa-policy-for-IAM-users/) (both of those policies had problems which have been resolved in this example policy).
 Note that when a MFA is enabled on the command line using this script, it is also enabled for the web console login.